Kreyren/wng/README.md

 Hello World
 ```

-NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
+<i>NOTE : `wng build` will build a debug executable, with flags -W -Wall -Werror -Wextra.
 To disable this, build in release mode with : `wng build --release`

+ANOTHER NOTE : You can add a custom build profile in `project.json` with this syntax : `"build" : "<command>"` and then run wng build --custom</i>

 <br>

 <h2>Features</h2>

 ### To reinitialize a project